-- (a) except as provided in paragraphs (b) and (c), held by the qualified custodian, or with respect to cash, the Canadian financial institution, using an account number or other designation in the records of the qualified custodian or the Canadian financial institution, as applicable, sufficient to show that the beneficial ownership of the securities or cash of the client or investment fund is vested in that client or investment fund; - (b) in respect of cash held in an account in the name of the registered firm, separate and apart from the registered firm's own property, and held by the qualified custodian, or the Canadian financial institution, in a designated trust account in trust for clients or investment funds; or - in respect of cash and securities held for the purpose of bulk trading, the cash and securities are held in the name of the registered firm in trust for clients or investment funds if the securities and cash are transferred to the applicable client's or investment fund's account held by that client's or investment fund's qualified custodian as soon as possible following the trades.
+(a) except as provided in paragraphs (b) and (c), are held by the qualified custodian or, in respect of cash, the Canadian financial institution using an account number or other designation in the records of the qualified custodian or the Canadian financial institution, as applicable, sufficient to show that the beneficial ownership of the cash or securities of the client or investment fund is vested in that client or investment fund.

+- (b) in the case of cash held in an account in the name of the registered firm, is held separate and apart from the registered firm's own property and held by the qualified custodian, or the Canadian financial institution, in a designated trust account in trust for clients or investment funds, or - (c) in the case of cash or securities held for the purpose of bulk trading, are held in the name of the registered firm in trust for its clients or investment funds if the cash or securities are transferred to the client's or investment fund's account held by that client's or investment fund's qualified custodian or, in respect of cash, Canadian financial institution as soon as possible following a trade.